FirelyTeam/spark/README.md

 ### Git branching strategy
 Our strategy for git branching:

-Branch from the master branch which contains the DSTU2 version, unless the feature or bug fix is considered for a specific version of FHIR then branch from either stu3/master or r4/master.
+Branch from the stu3/master branch which contains the STU3 version, unless the feature or bug fix is considered for a specific version of FHIR then branch from the relevant branch which at this point is only r4/master.

 See [GitHub flow](https://guides.github.com/introduction/flow/) for more information.